Extending torsors over regular models of curves: A finiteness criterion for

-\begin{proof} The case when $r$ is prime to $p$ has been proved by Chiodo.
+\begin{proof} The case where $r$ is prime to $p$ has been proved by Chiodo.
 Therefore, we may (and do) assume that $p$ divides $r$.

 Firstly, we observe that if $C$ has not semistable reduction, then its Jacobian has not semistable reduction either.
 Hence the unipotent rank of $\mathcal{J}_k$ is not $0$, which implies that $\mathcal{J}_{k}$ contains the additive group $\mathbb{G}_a$ as a subgroup.
 But $\mathbb{G}_{a,k}[p] = \mathbb{G}_{a,k}$ since $p$ is equal to the characteristic of $k$, hence $\mathcal{J}_{k}[r]$ is not a finite group scheme since it contains a one-dimensional subgroup.
-Therefore, the fact that $C$ has a semistable reduction is a necessary condition to $\mathcal{J}[r]$ to be finite.
+Therefore, the fact that $C$ has a semistable reduction is a necessary condition for $\mathcal{J}[r]$ to be finite.

 We now assume that the minimal regular model $\mathcal{C}$ of $C$ is semistable.
 Then, since $J$ has semistable reduction, $\mathcal{J}[r]$ is quasi-finite and flat (see \cite[\S 7.3, Lemma~2]{BLR}).
-According to Lemma~\ref{lem:finitude} below, $\mathcal{J}[r]$ is finite if and only if its special fiber $\mathcal{J}_k[r]$ has rank $r^{2g}$ as a finite $k$-scheme.
-On the other hand, by snake Lemma, we have a long exact sequence:
+But $\mathcal{J}[r]$ is finite if and only if its generic and special fibers have the same rank, i.e. $\mathcal{J}_k[r]$ has rank $r^{2g}$ as a finite $k$-scheme.
+On the other hand, by the snake Lemma, we have a long exact sequence:

 Since $J$ is semistable, the multiplication map $\mathcal{J}_k^0 \xrightarrow{~r~} \mathcal{J}_k^0$ is surjective \cite[\S 7.3, Lemma~1]{BLR}, hence $\mathcal{J}_k^0/r=0$.
 Therefore, we have

 The semistability of $C$ implies that $\Pic^0_{\mathcal{C}} \simeq \mathcal{J}^0$ \cite[\S 9.5, Theorem~4]{BLR}, and that $\Pic^0_{\mathcal{C}_{k}}$ is extension of an abelian variety of rank $a$ by a torus of rank $b_1({\Gamma})$ \cite[\S9.2, Example~8]{BLR}.
 We have